-- 9.1 The chief executive of the department approved to apply the Directive is to identify the employees performing essential duties and response and recovery duties who are to be remunerated in accordance with section 9. - 9.2 The relevant chief executive must advise affected employees when this Directive applies and when it ceases.
+- 9.1 The chief executive of the department approved to apply the Directive is to identify the employees performing essential duties and response and recovery duties who are to be remunerated in accordance with sections 10 to 14. - 9.2 The relevant chief executive must advise affected employees when this Directive applies and when it ceases.

-Flexitime
+10. Flexitime

-9.3 Flexitime arrangements are suspended while employees receive entitlements under this Directive.
+10.1 Flexitime arrangements are suspended while employees receive entitlements under this Directive.

-Excess Travel
+11. Excess Travel

-- 9.4 Provisions relating to official travel outside the ordinary spread of hours (excess travel) in the directive relating to hours, overtime and excess travel are suspended while employees receive entitlements under this Directive. - 9.5 Subject to section 9.4, employees who would have been entitled to compensation for excess travel under the directive relating to hours, overtime and excess travel will instead be compensated for the relevant hours by an additional payment made at the usual hourly rate received by the employee at the time the excess travel occurred.
-Such travel does not constitute overtime.
+- 11.1 Provisions relating to official travel outside the ordinary spread of hours (excess travel) in the Directive relating to hours, overtime and excess travel are suspended while employees receive entitlements under this Directive. - 11.2 Subject to section 11.1, employees who would have been entitled to compensation for excess travel under the Directive relating to hours, overtime and excess travel will instead be compensated for the relevant hours by an additional payment made at the usual hourly rate received by the employee at the time the excess travel occurred.
+Such travel does not constitute overtime. - 11.3 Employees undertaking travel between locations and outside the ordinary spread of hours, as part of a single shift, will be compensated via overtime.